THE PRENATAL-TO-3 SYSTEM OF CARE IN ALASKA

 Visit the US Summary for more extensive information on the progress states have made over the last year toward full and equitable implementation of each of the 12 solutions.

 HOW POLICY CHOICES IN ALASKA IMPACT FAMILY RESOURCES

 A state’s policy choices do not operate in isolation from one another.
 Instead, they interact to create a system of support of varying generosity for parents and children.
 Tax credits and near-cash supports, such as SNAP, provide valuable resources to families.
-However, state minimum wage policies and child care subsidy policies are significant drivers of the variation across states in the amount of resources a working parent has available to support their family.
+However, state minimum wage, paid family leave, and child subsidy policies are significant drivers of the variation across states in the amount of resources a working parent has available to support their family.

-We rank states from 1 to 51; with number 1 being the District of Columbia, in which the working parent has more than $46,000 in annual resources to provide for their family, and Georgia and North Carolina at spots 50 and 51, in which the same working parent has approximately $22,000 in annual resources, because of low minimum wages and high out of pocket child care expenses.
+We rank states from 1 to 51; with number 1 being the District of Columbia, in which the working parent has over $47,000 in annual resources to provide for their family, and Georgia at spot 51, in which the same working parent has just over $20,500 in annual resources, because of low minimum wages and high out-of-pocket child care expenses.

 WIDE VARIATION EXISTS IN THE WELLBEING OF CHILDREN ACROSS STATES